Welcome

 Key Term: Retention Period

-The minimum duration for which accounting records must be kept by a firm as specified by the SRA Accounts Rules, currently six years.
+The minimum duration for which accounting records must be kept by a firm as specified by the SRA Accounts Rules, currently six years, measured from the date of the last entry in each record.

-• Copies of bills and other written notifications of costs
+• the central record of bills and other written notifications of costs

 The purpose of this retention period is to ensure that sufficient historical data is available for:

-• Regulatory Scrutiny: Allowing the SRA to investigate past transactions if required.
+• Regulatory Scrutiny: Allowing the SRA to investigate past transactions if required, and enabling the firm to produce records promptly under production powers.

-• Client Queries: Enabling firms to answer client questions about past matters.
+• Client Queries: Enabling firms to answer client questions about past matters and payments.

 • Dispute Resolution: Providing evidence in case of disputes or claims against the firm.

-• Audit Trail: Maintaining a comprehensive financial history of the firm's dealings with client money.
+• Audit Trail: Maintaining a comprehensive financial history of the firm's dealings with client money and supporting the reporting accountant’s work.

 A firm concluded a matter for Client X on 30 June 2020.
 The final entry on Client X's ledger account was made on 15 July 2020 when the remaining client balance was returned.
 Until what date must the firm retain Client X's ledger account records?